jonigiuro/angular-login-test/README.md

-# To test user this data:
+# To test user use this data:
 user: max.mustermann@gmail.com
 password: 1234

 # Login